pydantic/pydantic/docs/usage/types/sequence_iterable.md

 ## Infinite Generators

-If you have a generator you can use `Sequence` as described above.
-In that case, the generator will be consumed and stored on the model as a list and its values will be validated with the sub-type of `Sequence` (e.g. `int` in `Sequence[int]`).
+If you have a generator you want to validate, you can still use `Sequence` as described above.
+In that case, the generator will be consumed and stored on the model as a list and its values will be validated against the type parameter of the `Sequence` (e.g. `int` in `Sequence[int]`).

-But if you have a generator that you don't want to be consumed, e.g. an infinite generator or a remote data loader, you can define its type with `Iterable`:
+However, if you have a generator that you _don't_ want to be eagerly consumed (e.g. an infinite generator or a remote data loader), you can use a field of type `Iterable`:

 ```py
 from typing import Iterable